How Much Does It Cost to Replace a Water Pump?

 Emergency Vs. Non-Emergency Work

 Emergency repair services usually cost more than non-emergency work.
 The emergency service cost is determined by the time of the day, day of the week and amount of work.
-The average cost is $100 to $350, or more in extreme cases.
-The hourly rate for emergency repairs is between $70 and $400.
+The average cost per hour is between $140 and $600.
+Generally, you can expect to pay between $40 and $80 more than your contractor's standard rate outside normal working hours.

 Professional Vs. DIY